Menchen13/neovim-config/README.md

 + Telescope needs ripgrep(rg.exe), which can easily be installed using chocolatey.
 + Git for Windows is also an obvious dependency and its tools(specifically diff) should be in the PATH.
 + nerd-font
++ python3 with venv module for pylsp
++ Perl for vimtex (on windows prolly strawbeery perl)